 8) Employment and economic disruption

-• AI-synthesised topic description: How AI is transforming work and the economy, including automation of tasks, job displacement, changing skill demands and effects on income distribution and labour markets.
+• AI-generated topic description: How AI is transforming work and the economy, including automation of tasks, job displacement, changing skill demands and effects on income distribution and labour markets.

-• Analysis: Discussed in interviews by nearly a third of Brits (31%), the impact of artificial intelligence on the job market and subsequent ramifications remain among their largest concerns.
+• Human analysis: Nearly one-third of people in the UK (31%) cite AI's impact on employment and its consequences as a major concern in interviews.
 Clocking a sentiment of just 2.9 out of 10, conversations around job security tied for the second highest rates of negativity of all topics mentioned.
-At the scale Brits mentioned the topic, the economic impact of AI may be the most immediately alarming concern about artificial intelligence.
+At the scale interviewees mentioned the topic, the economic impact of AI may be the most immediately alarming concern about artificial intelligence.

 • “We're on the precipice of the biggest upheaval in human labour markets probably ever.
 Jobs will be lost in swathes.
 Advocate, lobby government and industry to introduce a radical new approach to economics.
 Things like UBI are a necessity to prevent exponential wealth hoarding and mass civil unrest,” said a man in Scotland aged 25-34.